Five, four, three, two, one—blast off! The countdown to fun has begun with these awesome ideas for astronaut party games and activities.

-To play this game, you will need to have a ball pit.
+To play this game, you will need to have access to a ball pit.
 Toss a couple of items into the ball pit that you want your party guests to find.
-For instance, you can hide small astronaut action figures, toy space ships or even small, wrapped pieces of candy (call them asteroids) among the balls in the pit.
+For instance, you can hide small astronaut action figures, toy spaceships or even small, wrapped pieces of candy (call them asteroids) among the balls in the pit.
 Set a timer and send the kids on a mission to find the items that are “lost in space.”

 02 of 09

 To set up for this game, hang two poster boards side-by-side on a wall.
 Draw the sun in the center.
 Make two sets of the solar system’s planets by cutting the shapes out of cardstock.
 Label the planets and hide them around the party space.